This Step: Get a Learner Permit

 To legally begin practicing driving, you must pass vision and written tests and obtain a Nebraska permit.
 Depending on your age and where you live, you have two options:

-- School Learner’s Permit (LPE)―Allows a student to legally practice driving for a School Permit*; you must be at least 14 years old but younger than 16 years old to apply
+- School Learner’s Permit (LPE)―Allows a student to legally practice driving*; you must be 14 to 15 years old to apply

-*A School Permit (SCP) is one of two types of first-time licenses you can obtain as a new driver.
-The other is a Provisional Operator’s Permit (POP).
-With an SCP you may drive unsupervised to and from school (and anytime under supervision) if you live 1.5 miles or more from school and either reside outside a city of 5,001-plus people or attend a school outside a city of 5,001 or more.
-Otherwise, you will be applying for a POP, and should first obtain a Learner’s Permit (LPD).
+*There is a special circumstances permit (School Permit (SCP)) that can be issues to those 14 years and 2 months old who have held a LPE or a LPD for a minimum of 2 months.
+With an SCP you may drive unsupervised to and from school (and anytime under supervision) if you live 1.5 miles or more from school and either reside outside a city or attend school in a city of over 5,001 people or more.
+If you do not qualify for a SCP, you will be applying for a POP, and should first obtain a Learner’s Permit (LPD).

 Waiving the Written Test